PEDRITO MARTINEZ, YOSVANY TERRY, MANUEL VALERA AND FRIENDS

 Highlights included crisp, sophisticated, grounded “En Clave” trumpet work by Brian Lynch; admirable improvisations and use of harmonics by Lynch, Terry and Greg Tardy’s brass and reeds; Manuel Valera’s superb piano flows, Pedrito Martinez’s Abakua recitation and chants; the multi-talented Yosvany Terry, who effortlessly toggled (played) between the saxophone and the shekere without missing a beat; soothing acoustic work by bassist Han Glawischnig and hyper-fluent trap work by Haitian drummer, Obed Calvaire.

-At the pre-concert discussion, Brian Lynch discussed the underlying philosophy of Afro-Atlantic religious traditions, such as Yoruba and Lukumi, the links between Afro-Cuban Jazz and Afro-Caribbean jazz and their ability to evoke a state of being that touches the heart, body, and mind.
+At the pre-concert discussion, Brian Lynch discussed the underlying philosophy of Afro-Atlantic religious traditions, such as Yoruba and Lukumi, the links between Afro-Cuban Jazz and Afro-Caribbean jazz, and their ability to evoke a state of being that touches the heart, body, and mind.
 Above all, he explained why these musicians and their music have become an indispensable part of the New York jazz scene and modern jazz in the 21st century.

 Kudos to the 92nd Street Y for giving the series home, and the Kaufmann Concert Hall for an earthy, organic audio experience.
-I look forward to Latin on Lex becoming a yearly event.

 - Brian Lynch: trumpet,